GhadaNOUAIRIA/Array_EWAS/README.md

 xreactive_probes_find_remove_2.R
 remove_snp_probes_3.R

-##The following scripts are optional
+##The following scripts are optional and can be used in any order
 remove_sex_chromosomes_o1.R
+remove_confounding_probes_o2.R